bruceravel/larch-plugin-tutorial/mback/mbackfunction.md

 in the group, the user is easily able to make plots of the normalized data along with the normalization standard.

-A plugin which operates on a data Group should always put useful and relevant arrays, constants, and other symbols in the data Group.
+A plugin which operates on a data Group will almost always put useful and relevant arrays, constants, and other symbols in the data Group.

 ## Setting up the fit parameters